lixom/Seb/README.md

 Seb
 ===

-A framework for websites. the framework uses modules for functionality and templates for layout.
+A framework for websites.
+The framework uses modules for "functionality" and templates for layout.
 Based on https://github.com/mosbth/Anax-base